 How AGMD Got Started:

-AGMD is also unique in that it was started by a long-time patient who after many years of misdiagnosis, was finally found to have chronic idiopathic intestinal pseudo-obstruction (CIIP).
+AGMD was started by a long-time patient who after many years of misdiagnosis, was finally found to have chronic idiopathic intestinal pseudo-obstruction (CIIP).
 Over the years, her disease has progressed to include her entire digestive tract, which has left her with gastroparesis, diffuse esophageal spasm, achalasia, gastroesophageal reflux disease, dysphagia, esophagitis, and a myriad of other diseases and medical conditions affecting her neurological, muscular, circulatory, skeletal and endocrine systems.
-As a result of her journey with disease, she has been able to dedicate her life to AGMD and her quest in finding answers, providing assistance, disseminating education, creating a support system, advocating for research, and bringing together medical professionals with patients and their families, in order to gain a better understanding of this specialized area of gastroenterology.
+As a result of her journey with disease, she has been privileged to dedicate her life to AGMD and her quest in finding answers, providing assistance, disseminating education, creating a support system, advocating for research, and bringing together medical professionals with patients and their families, in order to gain a better understanding of this specialized area of gastroenterology.

 Services We Provide

 AGMD provides information, resources, education, networking, physician and dietitian referrals, newsletters, and support regarding digestive motility diseases and disorders.